iiJC/iiJC/README.md

 # Hello!

-### I'm Jonathan, but I find that name to be too long, so you can just call me JC.
+### I'm Jonathan, but you can call me JC.

 ## 🌱 About me
 Currently studying Computer Science and Software Engineering at the University of Otago.
-My interests besides programming include Cardistry, Fencing and Japanese. 🃏🤺🍜
+My interests besides programming include Cardistry, Fencing and Japanese.
+🃏🤺🍜

 ## 🌟 My Ambitions
 Reviving Open Source: I'm driven to breathe new life into invaluable but outdated open-source tools and applications.
 By revitalizing these projects, I aim to sustain and enhance tools that myself and others find essential, ensuring they remain relevant and useful in the ever-evolving tech landscape.